xurion/ffxi-mount-roulette/README.md

 ## Usage

-1. Download and copy the RandomMount directory to your Windower addon directory.
+1. Download and place all files into an addons/RandomMount directory.
-2. Type `//lua load randommount` to load the addon.
+2. Type `//lua load randommount` to load RandomMount.

-3. Type `//rm` to summon a random mount.
+### Summon a random mount
-4. Type `//rm` again to dismount.
+`//rm`

+### Mount music
+Due to popular request, the mount music is disabled by default.
+To toggle this setting:
+`//rm music`